SEC v. Goldman Sachs: Impact

-Once news of the settlement between the SEC and Goldman broke, the Dow was able to come back from its 100-point loss, netting only a 7-point fall.
-In addition, Goldman's shares went up roughly $6, to close out the market at $145.22 despite rules being passed indicating unprecedented change and regulation of Wall Street.
+Once news of the settlement between the SEC and GS&Co. broke, the Dow recovered from its 100-point loss, netting only a 7-point fall.
+In addition, GS&Co.'s shares went up roughly $6 to close out the market at $145.22 despite rules being passed indicating unprecedented change and regulation of Wall Street.
 Although the market made a recovery, Wall Street's integrity was brought into question, and rules and regulations increased.